The equivalence between two real Seiberg-Witten Floer homologies: Review

-All definitions and formulas above can be restricted to $\cC^I$, which appears as a submanifold of $\cC$ and its tangent space, yielding a global or local Coulomb slice for the real gauge group action.
+All definitions and formulas above can be restricted to $\cC^I$, which appears as a submanifold of $\cC$ and its tangent space.
+Since all the topological spaces in the discussion above are naturally closed under the $I$-action, we add a superscript $I$ to the denote their fixed point sets and call them \emph{real parts}.
+For example, we have used $\cC^I$ for the real configuration space and $W^I$ for the real global Coulomb slice.
 It is easy to see that the estimations in \cite[Section 3.2]{Lidman2016TheEO} still hold after restricting to the real subspaces.
 The only change is that after taking $I$-invariant part, the enlarged local Coulomb slice is no longer enlarged.
 Since on $W^I$ the remaining constant gauge group is $\Z_2$, the local slice for the normalized gauge group and the ordinary gauge group are the same and $\Pielc=\Pilc$ when restricting to $\cC^I$.
-Nevertheless, $(\Pigc_*)_{(a,\phi)}:\cK^{e,I}_{(a,\phi)}\to \cT^{gC,I}_{(a,\phi)}$ and $(\Pielc_*)_{(a,\phi)}:\cT^{gC,I}_{(a,\phi)}\to \cK^{e,I}_{(a,\phi)}$ still act as inverses of each other for any $(a,\phi)\in W^I$.
+Nevertheless, if we use $\cT^{gC,I}_{(a,\phi)}$ to denote the tangent space along $W^I$ at $(a,\phi)$, $(\Pigc_*)_{(a,\phi)}:\calK^{e,I}_{(a,\phi)}\to \cT^{gC,I}_{(a,\phi)}$ and $(\Pielc_*)_{(a,\phi)}:\cT^{gC,I}_{(a,\phi)}\to \calK^{e,I}_{(a,\phi)}$ still act as inverses to each other for any $(a,\phi)\in W^I$.
+The proof in \cite[Section~3.2]{Lidman2016TheEO} generalizes directly to our case.